srguglielmo/SimpleShib/readme.txt

 = 1.1.0 =
 * Add a boolean setting for automatic account provisioning.
+* Update example logout URL to return to the IdP's logout page.

 = 1.0.3 =
 * Compatibility with WordPress 5.1.